3 Analytic Geometry

 .’
 Cosine may be defined using power series, so

-no pre-existing geometric meaning is required.
+no pre-existing geometric meaning is necessary.

 Proof.
 (Euclidean axiom) If (x